Tom Lowe (performer)

-Thomas Peter Lowe (born 23 April 1978, Stockport, England) is an English-born singer and actor.
+Thomas Peter Lowe (born 23 April 1978), known professionally as Tom Lowe, is an English singer and actor.

 Personal life

-Tom Lowe was born in Stockport, England to his parents, Peter and Margaret Lowe.
+Tom Lowe was born in Stockport, England to Peter and Margaret Lowe.
 He grew up in the village of Mellor, on the outskirts of Stockport.
 He attended Mellor Primary School from 1982 to 1989 and Manchester Grammar School from 1989 to 1996, where he performed in many school plays.
 He sang in the church choir of St. Thomas's Mellor during his childhood and was runner up in the UK wide Choirboy of the Year competition while a chorister there.
 He also appeared on TV while at Primary school with fellow Mellor pupils on the children's show Umbrella, filmed at BBC Manchester.

 UK career

 Early career

 Lowe had a stint as a Take That backing singer during their 1995 UK tour.
 He was part of the male voice choir, named 'The Wanted Men', who sang behind the group in the encore, and specifically during the Number One hit single at that time "Never Forget".